tryton/tryton/doc/usage.rst

 `Warehouse <stock:concept-stock.location.warehouse>` also need linking to a cost warehouse.

-You must also ensure that the `Scheduled Task <trytond:model-ir.cron>` that recalculates the cost prices is configured to run for each different warehouse.
+You must also ensure that the *Scheduled Task* that recalculates the cost prices is configured to run for each different warehouse.

 .. note::